Krinnik/Meeting-Bot/README.md

 This corpus contains meetings, made of pairs of (a) automatic transcriptions from audio recordings, (b) meeting reports written by a professional.

 - [59+ Meeting statistics](https://www.crossrivertherapy.com/meeting-statistics)
-Research on Meeting Statistics and Data that was incorporated into the project
+Research on Meeting Statistics and Data that was incorporated into the project.